 Narcissist Test – Are You in a Narcissistic Relationship?

-Our narcissist test will ask you about 20 narcissistic traits your partner may have.
+This quiz will ask you about 20 narcissistic traits your partner may have.
 Mark “yes” to all that apply.
 We will use your answers to determine if you’re just experiencing minor annoyances or if you are in a truly toxic relationship.